-The levels offered each semester are dependent on enrollment.
-Levels 1, 2 and 3 will generally be offered both fall and spring semesters.
-No required TOEFL score is necessary for entry into the program.
-Level placement according to TOEFL score, if it is available, is generally as follows for the institutional paper-based exam:
+The levels offered each semester depend on enrollment.
+Levels 1, 2, 3, and 4 will generally be offered in both the fall and spring semesters.
+Level 5 will be offered as needed.
+No minimum TOEFL score is required for entry into the program.
+Level placement is based on TOEFL score (if it is available), review of a writing sample, and an interview.
+The following is a guideline for how level placement generally corresponds with students' institutional TOEFL paper-based exam scores: